 We believe in empowering women and promote evidence-based research on Endo.
 For cultural reasons relating to menstruation, Endo has rarely been featured in public discourse or in the media.
 We recognise the need to break that silence and we’re using our skills in media & communications to do that.
 Getting Endo in the media A LOT has really helped raise the profile of Endo and is something we’re very proud of.

 Our committee of nine includes nurses, a pathologist, a teacher, a statistician, two documentary filmmakers & women with Endo.

 Disclaimer: While we try to ensure that material on this site is accurate and up to date, such material in no way constitutes the provision of professional advice.
 EndoActive accepts no legal liability arising from or connected to the accuracy, reliability, currency or completeness of any material contained on this website which is published for reference purposes alone.

 In May 2014, Lesley decided to find out more about the cutting edge of Endometriosis research and treatment.
 She obtained a list of Australian doctors, scientists, and educators who attended the 13th World Congress of Endometriosis in Sao Paulo.
-She began calling them to discuss their work and any news from the conference in relation to her daughter’s experience and Endo in general.
-Several were amazingly generous: special thanks to Maryam Morahdi ANU, Melissa Parker ANU, and Kathleen Peters USYD, who all shared their experience of the Congress, their knowledge of Endo, and explained their academic interest.
+Several generously shared their experience of the Congress and their knowledge of Endo.

 EndoActive aims to be an effective advocate at state and national level for women and girls with Endometriosis.